SOCRATES (satellite)

 SOCRATES or Space Optical Communications Research Advanced Technology Satellite is a Japanese small satellite launched in 2014.
 The satellite is purely a technology demonstrator designed by NICT intended to help AES company to gain experience in basic mission control, attitude control and spacecraft communications.
 Its main experiment is SOTA (Small Optical TrAnsponder), an optical small satellite communications demonstrator.
 All subsystems of spacecraft are powered by solar cells mounted on spacecraft body and stub wings, with estimated electrical power of 120W BOL degrading to 100W EOL.

+History

 SOTA was the first lasercom on board a microsatellite, performing a variety of experiments in a compact package of a less than 6 kg.
 The main one is the 10 Mbit/s links at 1549 nm using coarse and fine-pointing to accurately transmit the 35-mW laser through a 5-cm Cassegrain telescope.
 Additional capabilities included a B92-like QKD protocol at 800-nm band for the first-time quantum-limited demonstration from space.